-- 6. More than 90% of the region's residents live within 400m (5 minutes walk) of a bus stop or train station with a service frequency of at least 30 minutes by 2016 (10-years). - 7.
-At least three stops per kilometre for all bus routes by 2016 (10-years).
+- 6. More than 90% of the region's residents live within 400m (5 minutes walk) of a bus stop or train station with a service frequency of at least 30 minutes by 2016 (10 years). - 7.
+At least three stops per kilometre for all bus routes in urban areas by 2016 (10 years).

-2.1.2.3 Level of Service for routes
+2.1.2.3 Level of service for routes

-Greater Wellington will work with operators to implement targeted levels of service and will consult with affect communities before implementing route or timetable changes.
+Greater Wellington will work with operators to implement targeted levels of service and will consult with affected communities before implementing route or timetable changes.